As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 9. Interim invoice

-If you’ve taken on a project that’s likely going to last multiple months, an interim invoice might be necessary because it’ll help you get paid based on project milestones.
+If you’ve taken on a project that will likely last multiple months, an interim invoice might be necessary because it’ll help you get paid based on project milestones.

 10. Expense reports